lapix-ufsc/lapixdl/README.md

 from lapixdl.formats import labelbox_to_coco

-# convert it to a intermediary format
+# A map categories between labelbox schematic id and category ID
 map_categories = {
   '<schematic id from labelbox>': 1 # category id
 }

-# convert it
+# The categories section in the COCO format
 categories_coco = [{
   'supercategory': None,
   'name': 'example_category',
   'id': 1
 }]

-# create the full COCO OD file
+# Convert it and create the COCO OD data
 coco_dict = labelbox_to_coco(
   'labelbox_export_file.json',
   map_categories,